titusjan/argos/README.md

 ### Using Argos

-The Argos main window consists of a central panel that holds a visualization, and some smaller windows that surround the main pannel.
+The Argos main window consists of a central panel that holds a visualization, and some smaller windows that surround the main panel.
 The smaller windows can be moved around by dragging them by their title bar.
 They can be separated from the main window or can be docked at an at another position.
 Collectively they are called the dock panels.
 You can show and hide them via the `View | Panels` main menu (although there is typically no need to do so).